AndrewSales/XQS/README.md

 ## Query language binding
 Your schema should specify a `queryBinding` value of : `xquery`, `xquery3` or `xquery31`, in any combination of upper or lower case.

+## Implementation-specific extensions
+1. Attributes which contain expressions to be evaluated may be represented by elements instead (see https://github.com/AndrewSales/XQS/issues/71).
+2. Element `xqs:copy-of` (by analogy with `xsl:copy`) is allowed in schemas wherever there is dynamic evaluation of messages for SVRL output - its `select` attribute is evaluated against the relevant context (see https://github.com/AndrewSales/XQS/issues/78 and https://github.com/Schematron/schematron-enhancement-proposals/issues/86).

 # Troubleshooting